mark-church/gke-networking-recipes/external-ingress-basic/README.md

 # Basic External Ingress

 External Ingress on GKE deploys a global External HTTP(S) Load Balancer for public internet load balancing.
 This example deploys an application on GKE and exposes the application with a public load balanced IP address.
+See the [external-ingress-basic.yaml](external-ingress-basic.yaml) manifest for the full deployment spec.

 **Use Cases:**